Norfolk Steam Railway Holiday

 The best of North Norfolk is enjoyed today as we’re off to the seaside – well almost!
 The Wells & Walsingham and North Norfolk Railways provide contrasting steamy delights for us to experience amid the rolling farmland and coastal scenery.
 Then, how’s this for variety?
 At Thursford there are shiny showman’s engines galore, mechanical organs playing, a fairground roundabout to ride and the coup de grace, a remarkable live Wurlitzer performance – time for a knees-up!

 Here’s a literal highlight.
 Luggage goes ahead as we rail from Kings Lynn to Whittlesford and then transfer to nearby Duxford.
 The Imperial War Museum makes for a fantastic finale.
 There are numerous historic aircraft displayed in the various hangers and don’t be surprised if planes are landing and taking off whilst we are there.
-Homeward bound journeys commence after lunch from nearby Cambridge Stations.
+Homeward bound journeys commence after lunch from nearby Cambridge Station.

 The Dukes Head Hotel, Kings Lynn